 Since 1990, Yolanda Medina and her family from the Quince Letras area of town have spearheaded an effort to feed those in need at Christmas time.
-In 2015, we fed over 3000 families with your help!
+Each year we feed over 3000 families with your help!

 What is the “Chicken Breakfast?”

 It is a two-step process to feed the neediest in our community.

 First is a fundraising breakfast held in early December to raise money to buy one whole chicken and ten days’ worth of food for each family—we buy for as many families as we possibly can.

 Second, on Christmas Eve morning (24 December), dozens of us gather together to load trucks and go out to the invasiones, the poorest, “squatter” areas of Mazatlán, to make people happy and hand out the goods!
 We give the chickens and foodstuffs, plus gently used clothing, linens, shoes, coats, and new toys and candy.

 It is important to know that several of us go out to the squatter areas the week before Christmas.
 There we meet with area leaders and go around with them to hand out tickets, to ensure that those in need receive what they need, and that no one cheats or “double dips.”
 We especially want to ensure that we get food and clothes to the elderly and the disabled, so we go door to door to make sure everyone knows about the event, and to make plans to get things to those who can’t walk to the delivery site.

 Yolanda Medina’s daughter, María Yolanda, was very sick.
 She and her husband kept vigil in the hospital, taking care of all their daughter’s needs.
 As Yoly’s sister-in-law Isa tells the story: